Integration overview¶

 | Set up the WireGuard tunnel and contribute hardware to openwrt-tests | openwrt-tests onboarding |

-VLAN design, vlan_manager API, switch configuration |
+VLAN design, switch-vlan CLI, switch configuration |

 Lab architecture |